 Every visitor to a residence hall must be escorted at all times.
 This applies to residents of other halls as well as non-residents.
-The only exceptions to this rule are Hall Directors, Resident Assistants, and designated college staff.
+The only exceptions to this rule are designated college staff.
 If a non-resident is found unescorted inside the building or courtyard by a staff member, that person will be stopped and confronted.
-If the person that they are visiting has knowledge of his/her presence in the building, the resident will be given an Escort Warning.
-If a resident from another hall is found alone in the building, he/she will receive a warning, as well as the resident that the person was visiting, if the resident has knowledge of the visitor's presence and has not escorted this visitor.
+If the person that they are visiting has knowledge of their presence in the building, the resident will be documented for violating this policy.
+If a resident from another hall is found alone in the building, they will be documented, as well as the resident that the person was visiting, if the resident has knowledge of the visitor's presence and has not escorted this visitor.

 Residents are responsible for the actions of their guests.

 All guests, including those who live on-campus in another residence hall, will be required to be signed-in at the Front Desk of the residence hall that they are visiting (with the exception of Willard Hall)

 - Fridays-Wednesdays 7:00pm to 12:00am.

 - Thursdays 7:00pm to 2:00am.

 - Penfield Hall desk hours start at 4:00pm, guest are required to sign in while desk is open.

 - Proper Identification is required; such as school ID, driver license, state ID, passport.